minas26902/Improving_Yelp_Ratings_with_ML/README.md

 6. (ML) Is there a pattern to Yelp Elite status?
 Elite vs non-elite.
 7. Patterns in ratings/review sentiment correlated to business attributes?
 (Outdoor seating, live music, etc.)
 8. Patterns in 'useful' reviews?
-9. TEST IDEA: Use NLP to train model, test then have HUMANS rate as well and compare the difference
+9. Use NLP to train model, test then have HUMANS rate as well and compare the difference